assely/documentation/thumbnail.md

 <a name="introduction"></a>
 ## [Introduction](#introduction)

-The [Post Thumbnails](https://codex.wordpress.org/Post_Thumbnails) are an images that are chosen as the representative for post.
+The [Post Thumbnails](https://codex.wordpress.org/Post_Thumbnails) are images that are chosen as the representative for the post.

 Registering own thumbnails allows for creating additional images sizes, beyond those shipped with WordPress.